Alias: Backlog Refinement Meeting

 ✥ ✥ ✥

 Refinement includes detailed requirements analysis; working towards a Granularity Gradient in the Product Backlog’s structure; bringing estimates up-to-date; re-ordering items to reflect dependencies between them or constraints related to the timing of a PBI release; and, in general, updating the Product Backlog to reflect any new information available to the team.

 Then sort the matrix so that it is a lower-left diagonal matrix.
 That is, you pull the last responsible moments forward — you never defer them.
 Such was the original, pre-XP sense of the phrase “last responsible moment” ().
 If it is a lower-left diagonal matrix, then every item will come after all of those on which it depends.
-Further, pulling these decisions forward leads the team to dive into the associated work, which will flush out emergent requirements and increase the level of insight into the problem being solved.
-The passage of time alone is no guarantee that any new insights will come along: the item actively must be taken into design for emergent requirements to become evident.
+Further, pulling these decisions forward leads the team to dive into the associated work, which will flush out emergent requirements and increase the level of insight into the problem at hand.
+The passage of time alone is no guarantee that any new insights will come along: the team must actively take an item into design and implementation to make emergent requirements appear.

 Deal with hard external dates using common sense.
-If the matrix cannot be sorted then there is a circular dependency and the items should be investigated with more scrutiny.
+If it is impossible to sort the matrix then there is a circular dependency and the team should review the items with more scrutiny.
 In the worst case, the team may combine two mutually dependent items into a single, larger item.